Sheikh-Nightshader/Wifire/README.md

 Python3: Ensure Python3 and Scapy library are installed:

-sudo apt-get install python3-pippip3 install scapyWi-Fi Interface: Use a Wi-Fi adapter that supports monitor mode and packet injection.
+sudo apt-get install python3-pippip3 install scapy

+Wi-Fi Interface: Use a Wi-Fi adapter that supports monitor mode and packet injection.

 Root Privileges: Run the script with root privileges (sudo).